-The HCO works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.
+The Human Services Division works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.

 - Hosting drug take back-days to assist Providence residents in safely disposing of unused and expired prescription medications

-- Collaborating with the Department of Senior Services and community partners about prescription prevention programs for seniors at Providence Senior Centers
+- Collaborating with the Senior Services Division and community partners about prescription prevention programs for seniors at Providence Senior Centers

 - Educating parents, seniors and other community members about the City’s Tobacco Free Parks ordinance and tobacco products marketed to youth